Fondation Mizette Putallaz

 From Saxon to Milan, from Sion to Santiago: a training crossing paths with the greatest masters of European modern art.

-Then came the travels that would deeply shape her palette: Chile and South America (1958-1960), Africa (1962), Paris and the sacred art studio (1963), Greece (1964-1966), Portugal (1967).
+Then the travels that shaped her palette: Chile and South America (1958-1960), Africa (1962), Paris and the sacred-art studio (1963), Greece (1964-1966), Portugal (1967).
 In 1969 she settled in Martigny.
-Silver Medal of Arts, Sciences and Letters from the City of Paris in 1971.
+1971 · Silver Medal of Arts, Sciences and Letters from the City of Paris.

 1932